gabrielcwilich/planets/README.md

 # planets
-this is my project to learn how to use the system anad now I am making a change
+this is my project to learn how to use the system

+and now I am making a change